numediaweb/wpf/README.md

 ### Where to edit the style?

 If you don't know how to use SASS then add your styles to `style.css` in the root folder.
-However, we recommand using SASS nand build your styles following the structure you will find in the `.src/src_assets/scss`
+However, we recommand using SASS and build your styles following the structure you will find in the `.src/src_assets/scss`

 ### Where to add my javascript?